lindsaylbriggs/PELBCCM/README.md

 LIDAR.
 130 days of data were selected from the months November 2018, January 2019, March 2019, June 2019, and July 2019.
 The Himawari-8 CLTYPE products encompassed ten cloud types (clear-sky (Clear), cirrus (Ci), deep convective (Dc), altostratus (As), altocumulus (Ac), nimbostratus (Ns), stratocumulus (Sc), stratus (St), and cumulus (Cu)).
-CPR/CALIOP products

-consisted of 9 types.
-For the purpose of consistency, clouds were classified into 9 types, merging Ci and Cs.
-Cu has the poorest classification performance during daytime and nighttime.
+CPR/CALIOP products consisted of 9 types.
+For the purpose of consistency, clouds were classified into 9 types, merging

-1.
+Ci and Cs.
+Cu has the poorest classification performance during daytime and nighttime (Fu, Y., et al 2023).

 https://github.com/tpmao/cloud-classification-data

 The cloud classification model was based off data from Geostationary Operational Enviromental